 Included in the supplementary material to the Lancet Commission report (Reid et al., 2019) are two figures showing cost of deaths averted for 30 high burden countries for both drug-susceptible TB and multidrug-resistant TB (MDR-TB).
-The costs per death averted for drug-susceptible TB for countries such as the Democratic Republic of the Congo, Kenya, Mozambique, the United Republic of Tanzania and Zambia are in the range of US\$ 1000 to US\$ 1500 at 2017 prices.
-For MDR-TB, the values for United Republic of Tanzania and the Congo are around US\$ 15 000, but are significantly higher for Mozambique, Democratic Republic of the Congo and Kenya.
+The costs per death averted for drug-susceptible TB for countries such as the Democratic Republic of Congo, Kenya, Mozambique, the United Republic of Tanzania and Zambia are in the range of US\$ 1000 to US\$ 1500 at 2017 prices.
+For MDR-TB, the values for Tanzania and the Republic of Congo are around US\$ 15 000, but are significantly higher for Mozambique, DR Congo and Kenya.